anilabraham-IT/IntuneEDU/IntuneEDU/add-apps-ios.md

 ---

-# iOS apps from App Store
+# Add iOS apps to Intune for Education
 Before you assign apps to your school's groups, you must add eligible apps to your Intune tenant.

 From the Intune for Education portal you can search, add, and then assign apps purchased through the iOS Store.
 This article describes how to add and delete these apps.
 Instructions apply only to apps that are listed as **Free** in the App Store.
 To install a paid app, see the article, [Add VPP managed apps](add-vpp-apps-ios.md).